 Here, we see where avid readers acquire another superpower.
 According to neuroscientists, changes caused by reading a novel are registered in the left temporal cortex.
 This is the area of the brain used for language reception.

-So it is likely that avid readers can also increase the number of words they use in daily language, both in spoken and written words.
+So it is likely that booik lovers can also increase the number of words they use in daily language, both in spoken and written words.
 Neurons in this same area of the brain have also been associated with tricking the mind into a phenomenon called embodied cognition.
 According to neuroscientist, Professor Gregory Berns, “the ability to put yourself into someone else’s shoes improves theory of mind.”

 Not only can reading fiction books expose us to the vocabulary of authors and characters, but of course, reading is a vital resource for learning.
-Avid readers of non-fiction books can access new languages, as well as exposure to words used in context, which will improve their own speaking and writing fluency.
+Avid reading of non-fiction books can give you an access to new languages, as well as exposure to words used in context, which will improve their own speaking and writing fluency.

 Superpower 4 – you will have improved memory

 This access to new information grants avid readers a new superpower – that of improved memory.
 When you read, you have to store lots of information: characters, situations, theories, backgrounds histories etc. Every new memory you create forges new brain pathways and strengthens existing ones.
 This aids short-term memory recall – and stabilising moods.

 So, avid readers may find themselves with improved memory, even where there is a lot of information to remember.
 This is because, luckily, our brains are already equipped for this intake of new information.